rpkarandev/djangoAndAjax/README.md

 ## My story
 The story started with myself building a website to upload multiple files as chunks using Django.
 Unfortunately, existing respos did not help me much.
 Wasted few days!
 I started building step by step.
 Hope the repo will be useful to someone looking for a solution.

+## System configuration
+- Apache 2.2
+- modWSGI
+- Python 3.5
+- Django 2.0

+### Caution
+Repeated file upload request may overwhelm and load your db.
+Leads to dblock error especially if you are using sqlite.
+Adjust the time between the requests accordingly.